Schedule and Program Offerings

 Outdoor Adventure for Kids Ages 4–13

 B’hootz and B’naiture mentors will lead children ages 4–13 on a journey into the wilds to experience the beauty of the trees and the holiday for themselves.
 Learn more!

 Wilderness Torah will provide a space with blankets, toys, and books for children to come during the seder and play.
 There will be supervision, but at least one parent is advised to be with your child during this time.
 Learn more here!

 You are invited to eat lunch with friends or join an optional sharing circle.
 These circles are informal discussion groups around a specific topic and are a great way to meet people with similar interests.

 Enjoy an interactive Jewish, folky, fun music show for kids and the whole family.
 Note: This will be offered from 2-3 pm.

-Awaken Like a Tree in the Field with Maggid Zelig Golden
+Awaken Like a Tree in the Field with Maggid Zelig Golden (meeting in Grove)

 The Forest Is Alive: Introduction to Tracking with Daniel Schindelman Schoen

 Woodrat nests, raccoon tracks, turret spider burrows.
 The forest is alive(!) with wonder.
 In this intro to the art of tracking animals we will practice getting into the mindset of the tracker and see what’s on the land.